MSA CODE OF CONDUCT

 MSA’s representatives acknowledge that they are required to act in accordance with the following principles:

-respect the rights, dignity and worth of everyone involved in any event;
+- must respect the rights dignity and worth of everyone involved in any motorsport event;

-must serve as positive role models for those they come into contact with in the sport;
+- must serve as a positive role model for those they come into contact with in the sport;